compliance-framework/website/README.md

 ## Descriptions
 ### Configuration Service
-Configuration Service is responsible for managing any configuration updates to the database, including CRUD operations for Components, Controls, Assessments, Attestations and to some extent on AttestationJobSpecs (configuration might not be responsible for creating the attestationJobSpecs themselves, though)
+Configuration Service is responsible for managing any configuration updates to the database, including CRUD operations for Components, Controls, Assessments, Attestations and to some extent on AttestationJobSpecs (configuration might not be responsible for creating the attestationJobSpecs themselves, though).
+It is also responsible for book keeping any registering/deregistering runtimes.

+### Runtime Orchestrator
+The runtime orchestrator should orchestrate the creation, deletion and monitoring of assessment runtimes.
+It will communicate with the event bus to create credentials and provide IDs for any runtime that wants to connect.
+There will also be a cleanup mechanism that utilises a "healthz" style uptime monitoring to ensure assessment runtimes are active.

 ### Assessment Runtime
   Assessment Runtime is a robust application, developed using Go, designed to execute and manage assessment plugins in the form of WebAssembly (WASM) modules.
 It serves as a crucial interface between these plugins and the Argus control plane, orchestrating assessments and channeling results back to the control plane for thorough analysis.